Longforgan: Description

 Main Street is one of the oldest parts of the village.
 It contains the oldest cottages in the village and the bowling club, police station, Architects Office, primary school, Coaching Inn, church and general store.
 The 17th-century mercat cross is protected as a category A listed building.
 Castle Road is another of the oldest streets in Longforgan, and as the name suggests, was the main road from the church down to Castle Huntly.
 Many of the houses are original whitewashed cottar houses used in the past by land workers on the estate.
 This 'bonny' road down to the Carse of Gowrie is now closed to through vehicle traffic.
 The primary school in the village can accommodate around 100 pupils in total.
 The Headteacher is Lauren Budd.

 The Eastbank area was developed in the 1960s, and Paterson was built in the 1970s, to accommodate the village's growing population, it is situated in the north of the village.
 Dorward Place was re-developed (completion 1997) from an old Farm Site (An Aerial photograph of the original site is hung in the housing complex) and consists only of sheltered servite housing.
 Westbank was originally farms but was transformed into houses in 2001.
 Rosamunde Pilcher Drive is located in this estate, and is named after the bestselling author Rosamunde Pilcher who lived in Longforgan.
 Built in the 2000s, Mary Findlay Drive is the largest modern housing estate in Longforgan with 42 houses and its own park.
 Worbey Place is situated next to Helen McGregor Park in the east end of Longforgan.
 The park includes run down tennis courts, a football pitch and a play area.

 The only church is situated on the Main Street and is run by the Church of Scotland with the minister being the Rev. Dr. Marjory MacLean.
 Memorial panels to the Paterson family in the church were designed by Robert Lorimer in 1900.

-Transportation
+Transport

+Rail

 The village had a railway station, Longforgan, which was open between 1849 and 1956.
 It was situated about 1 mile south of the village on what is now the Glasgow–Dundee line.
 The village was bypassed to the north in 1952 by what is now the A90.

+Bus

+Stagecoach East Scotland provides bus services 39, 39A and 39B, connecting Longforgan Main Street to Dundee, Perth City Centre and PRI.
+These services, collectively, run hourly throughout the week.
+From the A90 Westbound Slip Road Roundabout bus stop, Scottish bus operator Ember operates services E1 to Edinburgh and E3 to Glasgow.
+The services from the westbound roundabout bus stop operate in the opposite direction to Dundee.